-- a) Imaginative and balanced use of the width, height and depth of the performance area. - b) High and wide elements not too close, low elements not too distant to assess. - c) Manoeuvres and transitions positioned and orientated for best impact. - d) Imperceptible handling of wind effects. - e) Good use of the available time to demonstrate a wide range of manoeuvres.
+- b) Each aspect of Judging Area #5 has equal importance: - l) Imaginative and balanced use of the width, height and depth of the performance area. - ii) High and wide elements not too close, low elements not too distant to assess. - iii) Manoeuvres and transitions positioned and orientated for best impact. - iv) Imperceptible handling of wind effects. - v) Good use of the available time to demonstrate a wide range of manoeuvres.